ReemShData/store-sql-analysis/README.md

 - SQL (SQLite)

 ## Key Findings
-- Laptop generates the highest revenue
+- Laptop generates the highest revenue ($10,400)
-- Electronics is the best selling category
+- Clothing is the best selling category by units (140 units)
-- Both stores have similar performance
+- Electronics generates the highest revenue ($24,900)
+- Store B has slightly higher revenue ($15,600) than Store A ($15,000)

 ## Decision & Recommendations
 - Focus on Electronics as it drives most revenue
-- Expand Laptop inventory in both stores
-- Review Clothing category strategy
+- Clothing sells more units but at lower prices
+- Both stores perform similarly so expand both equally

 ## Analysis Steps & Results